Skip to content

 What Income is Considered “Earned in Hong Kong”?

 Income and salaries tax are assessed on the employment income arising in or derived from Hong Kong.
-Therefore, if your employment is from a Hong Kong company to work in Hong Kong, then your full income would be chargeable to any salary tax over the year.
-You can however claim exemptions to this income tax under the following circumstances:
+Therefore, if your employment is with a Hong Kong company to work in Hong Kong, then your full income would be chargeable to any salary tax over the year.
+You can, however, claim exemptions to this income tax under the following circumstances:

-If you have been already taxed for parts of your income in another territory during the year of assessment, you may claim partial exemption from Hong Kong salaries tax.
-In this case, the IRD would request documentation of taxation payments in this territory with other information provided.
+If you have already been taxed for parts of your income in another territory during the year of assessment, you may claim a partial exemption from Hong Kong salaries tax.
+In this case, the IRD would request documentation of taxation payments in this territory, along with other information provided.

 Here are some of the categories for income under the personal tax in Hong Kong